 Young adults who came of age in a post-9/11 world have sought out opportunities that would enable them to better serve their community at this critical junction in its history within the United States.
 Sikhs who were high school- and college-aged in 2001 are now engaging in various forms of activism: as civil rights lawyers seeking justice in discrimination cases against Sikhs and other minorities or as journalists, filmmakers, and educators documenting and analyzing issues of interest to the Sikh community.

-Affected by the 2001 murder of Balbir Singh Sodhi, a family friend, Valerie Kaur travelled across the country with her cousin to document the 9/11 backlash of hate crimes that targeted religious and ethnic minorities.
-The result of their journey was the award-winning film Divided We Fall: Americans in the Aftermath (2005), the “first feature documentary on post-9/11 racism.”
-Since 2006, the filmmakers have been invited to over 200 cities across the United States, Canada, Great Britain, and India.
+Affected by the 2001 murder of Balbir Singh Sodhi, a family friend, Valarie Kaur travelled across the country with her cousin to document the 9/11 backlash of hate crimes that targeted religious and ethnic minorities.
+The result of their journey was the award-winning film Divided We Fall: Americans in the Aftermath (2008), the “first feature documentary on post-9/11 racism.”
+Since its release, the filmmakers have been invited to over 200 cities across the United States, Canada, Great Britain, and India.
+Now a lawyer, Kaur leads the Revolutionary Love Project to encourage social action and work towards justice.